 The oldest neighborhood in Washington, D.C., Georgetown began as a shipping port in 1751, four decades before Washington was chosen as the nation’s capital.
-In the 18th century period, Georgetown was a thriving and independent shipping trade center for Maryland’s tobacco, whiskey and timber exports.
-It remained separate from the federal district until 1871.
+In the 18th century, Georgetown was a thriving and independent shipping trade center for Maryland’s tobacco, whiskey and timber exports.
+Because it remained separate from the federal district until 1871, Georgetown in 1867 was empowered to hold the area’s first municipal election in which Black men could vote.

-In the late 19th century, the shipping trade began to decline as Georgetown’s waterways became too clogged with silt for boats to navigate.
-The area became more industrialized until the turn of the 20th century when New Dealers began buying and restoring the neighborhood’s old homes.
-Now as the onetime home to famous residents such as former President John F. Kennedy, Watergate journalist Bob Woodward and actress Elizabeth Taylor, Georgetown blends the old and the new as a popular must-see area for locals and visitors.
-With its 18th- and 19th-century architecture, Georgetown offers a variety of things to do and explore such as its calming waterfront, busy main streets and historic sites.
+In the late 19th century, Georgetown’s waterways became too clogged with silt for boats to navigate and the shipping trade declined.
+The area became more industrialized until the turn of the 20th century, when New Dealers began buying and restoring the neighborhood’s old homes.
+Once home to famous residents such as former President John F. Kennedy, Watergate journalist Bob Woodward and actress Elizabeth Taylor, the neighborhood blends the old and the new.

 What to Do: